microsoft/QuantumKatas/README.md

 > For details, see the [Visual Studio 2019](https://docs.microsoft.com/en-us/azure/devops/repos/git/clone?view=azure-devops&tabs=visual-studio#clone-from-another-git-provider) and [Visual Studio Code](https://code.visualstudio.com/docs/editor/versioncontrol#_cloning-a-repository) documentation.

 If you don't have Git installed, download the katas from https://github.com/Microsoft/QuantumKatas/archive/master.zip.

+### Run a kata as a Jupyter Notebook <a name="kata-as-notebook" /> ###

+The best way to run the katas as Jupyter Notebooks is to navigate to the root folder of the repository and to open `index.ipynb` using Jupyter:

+> ```bash
+> $ cd QuantumKatas/
+> $ jupyter notebook index.ipynb
+> ```

+This will open the notebook that contains a list of all katas and tutorials, and you will be able to navigate to the one you want using links.

+You can also open an individual notebook directly, but this might render internal links invalid:

+> ```bash
+> $ cd QuantumKatas/tutorials/ComplexArithmetic
+> $ jupyter notebook ComplexArithmetic.ipynb
+> ```

 ### Run a kata as a Q# project <a name="kata-as-project" /> ###